gramineproject/gramine/Documentation/gramine-users.rst

   kinds of ML/AI applications, and Eder Labs is a firm supporter and beneficiary of this future-defining paradigm.

+- `enclaive.io <https://enclaive.io>`__ uses among other technologies Gramine to
+  generically enclavize applications.
+Enclaive builds and deploys confidential containers for the zero-trust Web.
+Use cases are in the area of GDPR-compliant Web analytics and AI.
+Specifically, Gramine Shielded Containers (GSC) ease the design of confidential containers.

 - `JD Cloud <https://www.jdcloud.com/>`__ is experimenting with Gramine for several solutions.